miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 The `tst` value contains a BASE64-encoded RFC 3161 TimeStampToken in DER format.

-Validation information preserved in SIG-LTV MAY include certificates, CRLs, OCSP responses, trust anchors, and other validation-related information required for Long-Term Validation.
+Validation information preserved in SIG-LTV MAY include certificates, CRLs, OCSP responses and other validation-related information required for Long-Term Validation.

 SIG-LTV validation can be performed using only the preserved validation information without requiring external validation services or network access.